2015 blog statisticsJanuary 1, 2016

-The average views per day have increased quite a bit since the dip in 2013.
+The average views per day have increased a lot — from between 3500 and 5500 per month in 2014 (average per day throughout the year = 4350), to mostly between 5000 and 6000 in 2015 (average per day throughout the year = 5533).
 The graphs above and below are for the full seven days per week, though most views occur during the five business days of the working week, probably reflecting the need to find answers to Word questions and the like when people are stuck with a problem at work.
 The weekends and major public holidays (particularly in the US and especially in November and December) see a notable drop in views.

 Top 20 posts

 As expected, there’s a significant ‘long tail’ for this blog’s views.
-The top 20 posts (17,390 views each or more) garnered the most views.
+The top 20 posts (all have 20,000 views or more) garnered the most views.
 Everything else was a poor cousin to these top posts.

-When I extracted out the views just for the top 110 posts for 2008-2014 (i.e. >10,000 views each) and the top 20 (>17,390 each) for 2014 only (both below), the long tail was very evident.
-Again, the top 15 posts for all time garnered the most views, with posts 15 through to 110 tailing off and flattening out.
-And for the 2014 view, the top six posts garnered the most views, then tapered off significantly after that.
+When I extracted out the views just for the top posts for 2008-2015 (i.e. >20,000 views each) and the top 20 for 2015 only (both below), the long tail was very evident.
+Again, the top 15 posts for all time garnered the most views, with posts 15 through to 87 tailing off and flattening out.
+And for the 2015 view, the top four posts garnered the most views, then tapered off significantly after that.

 So, there you have it.
-Seven years of blogging, 1685 blog posts published, and 5.4 million views (with more than one-third in the past 12 months).
+Eight years of blogging, 1691 blog posts published, and 7.4 million views (with more than 2 million of those in the past 12 months).

 I guess I must be doing something right, even though the monetary return is close to zero.
-I pay an annual fee to WordPress to NOT show their advertisements on this blog (I wouldn’t get any return from these even if I allowed them), and I refuse to try to ‘monetize’ my blog posts by hosting them elsewhere and running ads — I don’t like ads cluttering up and getting in the way of good content and potentially trapping readers into clicking on them, and I suspect my readers don’t like them either.
+I pay an annual fee to WordPress to NOT show advertisements on this blog (I wouldn’t get any return from these even if I allowed them), and I refuse to try to ‘monetize’ my blog posts by hosting them elsewhere and running ads — I don’t like ads cluttering up and getting in the way of good content and potentially trapping readers into clicking on them, and I suspect my readers don’t like them either.
 Instead of ads, I have an option for readers to donate to this blog’s expenses if anything I’ve written has got them out of a bind, saved them time (and therefore money), or helped them be more efficient.
-In 2012 I removed all the individual links to the donate option from each ‘how to’ post and put a ‘donate’ link at the top of the right sidebar.
-I did this as a result of a bizarre mix-up with my PayPal Donate button code being used by someone else.
-In 2014 I received perhaps the equivalent of one hour’s paid work in donations… I use that money to pay my annual bill to WordPress to keep this blog free of ads and to have the convenience of adjusting the style (CSS) of this blog.
+In 2015 I received perhaps the equivalent of one hour’s paid work in donations… I use that money to pay my annual bill to WordPress to keep this blog free of ads and to have the convenience of adjusting the style (CSS) of this blog.

-As in 2014, I’ll be writing posts sporadically in 2015, and NOT ‘almost every day’ as I did in 2008-2011.
-I still have a day job that I’m committed to, and paid work always comes before unpaid work.
+As in 2015, I’ll be writing posts sporadically in 2016 — I still have a day job that I’m committed to, and paid work always comes before unpaid work.

 - 2013 blog stats: https://cybertext.wordpress.com/2013/12/31/2013-blog-statistics/